SebastianPartarrieu/paperXai/README.md

 - `pip list --format=freeze > requirements.txt`
 - remove `paperxai` from the requirements and add `pip install -e .`

+### TODO

+(Not necessarily in order of priority)

+- [x] Write script to run report creation from CLI
+- [ ] More formats for the report (e.g markdown, pdf)
+- [ ] Quick streamlit webapp where you enter api key, launch report creation and it loads the report directly
+- [ ] Work further on report style
+- [ ] Handle pubmed API and adapt report creation code
+- [ ] Support email integration to receive it automatically
+- [ ] Handle document batching and retrieval from the whole paper for those selected based off abstract

-# Disclaimer
+## Disclaimer

 This does not substitute discovering papers/information through the multitude of other ways.
 It's useful if you have a few predefined topics and want to sift through the volume of incoming information.
+It's also a toy project.

-# Thanks
+## Thanks

 Thank you to arXiv for use of its open access interoperability.